IT-Skills-Exchange/algorithms-structures-patterns/design-patterns/doc/prototype.md

 The task:

-> Let's consider to have a key-value object that can be used as a prototype for new objects.
+> Let's consider to create a key-value object that can be used as a prototype for new objects.

 Let's create a key-value object: